EvilFlame112/Thera.py-Project/README.md

         	usernamepwd.csv
     o	Thera.py
     o	Wizard.py

+	note: Source Code only.
+In EXE, All of this is bundled

 # How to run the application?
 •	Open Wizard.py
 •	Enter your MySQL credentials into Wizard.py and enter a secure password only known to the admin.
 This password will be used later to register.
-•	Open the Thera.py file and click on the “Register” button if this is your first time.
+•	Open the Thera.py shortcut on desktop and click on the “Register” button if this is your first time.
 Register your Username and Password (Admin password is required for authorization)
 •	Once you have registered enter your Username and Password in the login window and click on the “Login” button.